culanomeara/adventureswithwood/README.md

 ### Project and Post Details

 #### Project Details
 The project details page is a template used to display the full information on a project.
 Each published project has a details page.
 Theses pages are available for all users to view, including non logged in users.
-The main purpose of the page is to display the full project tools, amterials and instructions.
+The main purpose of the page is to display the project tools, amterials and instructions.
 Users will generally navigate to a full project page by clicking the view project button on the project card either on the home page or the projects page.
 As the user has now shown a specific interest in the project, all the information about the project is displayed here.

 ![project Details](readme/assets/images/project-details-1.png)